nmacbean/GEOG-G481-581/In-Class_Exercises/Introduction_to_the_simple_C_model.md

 ## Model calculations
 At each timestep, we calculate the fluxes of C between the two pools (transfers of C from litter to the soil pool and vice versa).
 We also calculate the C lost from each pool via heterotrophic respiration (Rh).
 Finally, we calculate the changes in C in each C pool as a sum of the inputs minus outputs to and from each pool.

-UNITS: Units for model simulations of Rh are kgC/m2/day (per timestep because this is a *flux* of carbon) and for the C pools kgC/m2 (not per timestep because this is a *store* of carbon).
+**UNITS**: Units for model simulations of Rh are kgC/m2/day (per timestep because this is a *flux* of carbon) and for the C pools kgC/m2 (not per timestep because this is a *store* of carbon).
 Given the litter input is in gC/m2/day, we need to convert this to kgC/m2/day.
 We will learn how to do this in Exercise 1.

 ### The general equations for this model are as follows:
 ![general equations](general_equations.png)